DataDog/hiring-engineers/answers.md

 You can  get more information about it here http://docs.datadoghq.com/guides/metrics/ .

-Datadog and the Community have created several libraries that will allow you talk to Dogstatsd using your favorite language.
+Datadog and the Community have created several libraries that will allow you to talk to Dogstatsd using your favorite language.
 The libraries are listed here http://docs.datadoghq.com/libraries/ .

 Today we'll create a very simple PHP Web App and see how we can use the php-datadogstatsd librarie.
 Documentation can be found here https://github.com/DataDog/php-datadogstatsd/blob/master/README.md .